kirbykevinson/kirbykevinson.gitlab.io/content/journal/yearbook.md

 much of it as possible by stopping talking to anyone, holding extreme libright views, removing as much recorded online presence of me as possible, and getting too deep down the software minimalism rabbit hole.
-You can probably what effect all of this had on me.
+You can probably guess what effect all of this had on me.
 Also I accidentally formed [my music taste] by watching a YouTube video about future funk.